smartcaveman/anonymous/README.md

 anonymous
 =========

-Anonymous service implemntations for many of .NET's core interfaces.
+Anonymous service implementations for many of .NET's core interfaces.